Delegasi-Tech/delreact-agent/CONTRIBUTING.md

 ---

 ## Reporting Issues & Requesting Features
-- Use [GitHub Issue](https://github.com/Delegasi-Tech/DelReAct-Agent/issues)s to report bugs or request features.
+- Use [GitHub Issues](https://github.com/Delegasi-Tech/DelReact-Agent/issues) to report bugs or request features.
 - Provide clear steps to reproduce bugs or detailed feature requirements.
-- Discuss with us with your ideas
+- Discuss your ideas with us.

 ---